DominikN/docs_new/docs/manuals/panther.md

 ### Resetting router to default settings ###

 In case of misconfiguration it is possible to reset router to working default settings (as shipped to you).
 To do it press and hold reset button on powered on RUTX11 for at least six seconds.
 Signal strength LEDs indicate elapsed time.
 After all five LEDs are lit up, reset button can be released.
-After automatic restart router is ready to be used.
+After automatic restart router is ready to be used again.

 ## Docs and links ##
 All helpful documents and links in one place: